AnttiRask/learning_spark_with_r/README.md

-# Analyze Data with Apache Spark - R Version
+# Microsoft Learn - Spark in Azure - R Version
-This is an R version of a Microsoft Learn notebook Analyze Data with Apache Spark.
+Here are R versions of Microsoft Learn notebooks about Apache Spark in Azure Synapse.

 Original Python versions: